 The summer months are prime time for swimming and soaking up sunshine.
 While your family is out enjoying the warm weather, it’s important to take precautions to keep everyone safe and well in the summer heat.

 The threat of drowning exists for swimmers of all ages.
-Jessica Thomas, a nurse practitioner with UNC Primary Care at Goldsboro, recommends the following for safe swimming:
+Jessica Thomas, a nurse practitioner with UNC Family Medicine at Goldsboro, recommends the following for safe swimming:

 - Learn how to swim through certified swimming lessons.

 - Only swim in areas with a lifeguard on duty.

 - Never swim alone.